ZhentingWang/DIAGNOSIS/README.md

 ```

 * Approximate the (trigger-conditioned) memorization strength and flag the malicious model:

+Construct positive samples and negative samples for trining of the binary classifier

 ```bash
 python coating.py --p 1.0 --target_type wanet --unconditional --wanet_s 2